rust-lang/wg-async/rfc-drafts/stream.md

 [outstanding design issues]: https://rust-lang.github.io/wg-async-foundations/design_notes/async_closures.html

-Another reason to defer adding combinators is because of the possibility This path does carry some risk.
+This path does carry some risk.
 Adding combinator methods can cause existing code to stop compiling due to the ambiguities in method resolution.
 We have had problems in the past with attempting to migrate